auth0-lab/auth0-cloudflare-agents-api/README.md

 }

-// Pass verify options as parameters to the mixin function class MyAuthenticatedServer extends WithAuth(Server, verifyOptions) {
+// Pass verify options as parameters to the mixin function class MyAuthenticatedServer extends WithAuth(Server, {
+  // Optional: specify the audience and issuer, etc
+  verify: verifyOptions,
+  // Optional: allow unauthenticated requests and connections
+  authRequired: false,
+}) {
   // Your server implementation
 }